ross-mulcahy/simple-llms-txt-generator/README.md

 ### Does this plugin write files to the server?

-No. The plugin dynamically generates the llms.txt content on each request, making it perfect for WordPress VIP and other managed hosting environments.
+No. It generates the content dynamically per request, which is actually ideal for WordPress VIP environments.
+The platform's robust page caching ensures excellent performance without any static file management.

 ### Can I customize the content that appears in llms.txt?